neumino/neumino.github.io/movies.md

-### Dave Chappelle: Sticks &amp; Stones
+### Into the Dark: Pure
-*Released on 2019-08-26, vote average 8.2*
+*Released on 2019-09-06, vote average 10*

-Dave Chappelle takes on gun culture, the opioid crisis and the tidal wave of celebrity scandals in this defiant stand-up special.
+Teen girls perform a secret ritual at a Purity Retreat and, when one of them begins to see a supernatural entity, the terrifying question becomes what is more dangerous: the demon they’ve unleashed, or the pressure of their controlling fathers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eyOkypzFfHo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Su0J7P8azfU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>